mohamed-warda/mohamed-warda.github.io/_posts/OAuth/2024-09-28-introductioon_to_oauth.md

 <h3 id='what-is' style="font-weight: bold;">So Again, What is OAuth..?</h3>

-OAuth stands for Open Authorization.
-We mentioned before that the solution is not to share your credentials with a third party app, but rather to give them something else they can use like an access token.
+OAuth stands for **Open Authorization**.
+As mentioned earlier, the solution is not to share your credentials with a third party app but rather to provide them with something else they can use, such as an access token.
+This enables you to grant limited access to your data on another service.
+For instance, you might want Yelp to access your Gmail contact list to find your friends in the app and invite others.​

 So, OAuth is the protocol for obtaining an access token.
-When we say **protocol**, we mean a series of steps that your app needs to follow.
+When we say protocol, we mean a series of steps that your app needs to follow.
 If we were making koshari (an Egyptian dish), we would need to follow the recipe (steps).
-It’s the same for OAuth it’s the recipe (steps) to obtain an access token.
-OAuth defines a set of different recipes to obtain an access token, which are called flows.
+It’s the same for OAuth; it’s the recipe (steps) to obtain an access token and OAuth defines a set of different recipes to obtain an access token, known as flows.